 When it comes to homeowners insurance, your policy most likely includes multiple sections of coverage.
 There is coverage to protect your personal belongings and coverage for the house itself, for example.

 To help get a handle on the different coverage types, let’s look at an HO-3 policy, the most common type of homeowners policy.
-Standard HO-3 policies have four basic components:
+Standard HO-3 policies have six basic components:

-- Coverage to repair or rebuild your house
+- Dwelling coverage, to repair or rebuild your house

-- Liability protection to cover if someone is injured or their belongings are damaged on your property and you are found liable
+- Liability protection, to cover legal fees and expenses if someone is injured or their belongings are damaged on your property and you are found liable

 - Fire and smoke